Causal inference to isolate cause-and-effect from other biasing factors

 Data from observational studies and randomized trials present exciting opportunities to better understand risk factors, to build improved predictors, and to examine the causal relationships between variables.
 Still, there are many sources of association, including direct effects, indirect effects, measured confounding, unmeasured confounding, missing data, and selection bias.
 Methods to delineate causation from correlation are perhaps more pressing now than ever.

 Super & Targeted Learning for Superior Prediction & Effect Estimation

 Machine learning can improve risk prediction by relaxing the modeling assumptions made by standard approaches.
 A core strength of our research is the application of Super Learner, an ensemble method, to develop flexible prediction algorithms.
 Another strength of our research is the incorporation of machine learning to avoid unsubstantiated assumptions when estimating causal effects.
-We have expertise in the extension and application of targeted maximum likelihood estimation (TMLE), a general approach to semi-parametric efficient estimation that naturally integrates machine learning and formal statistical inference.
+We have expertise in the extension and application of targeted minimum loss-based estimation (TMLE), a general approach to semi-parametric efficient estimation that naturally integrates machine learning and formal statistical inference.

 Inference with Missing & Dependent Data